kubernetes/enhancements/keps/sig-api-machinery/20190612-crd-group-protection.md

 ### Behavior of new clusters
 1. Current CRD for a resource in the kube group already in API is missing valid `api-approved.kubernetes.io` - `KubeAPIApproved` condition will be false.
 2. CRD for a resource in the kube group creating via CRD.v1beta1 is missing valid `api-approved.kubernetes.io` - create as normal.
-This ensures compatibility.
+This ensures compatibility.  `KubeAPIApproved` condition will be false.
 3. CRD for a resource in the kube group creating via CRD.v1 is missing valid `api-approved.kubernetes.io` - fail validation and do not store in etcd.
 4. CRD for a resource outside the kube group creating via CRD.v1 is contains the `api-approved.kubernetes.io` - fail validation and do not store in etcd.
 5. In CRD.v1, remove a required `api-approved.kubernetes.io` - fail validation.